-Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) (=Restricted Use) PHI REI Bee and Crop Restrictions (d) (h) TR

-1A Sevin XLR Plus 1.00 to 1.50 qt/A carbaryl - snap beans only 3 12 Н 1B Diazinon AG500 1 $2.0 \text{ to } 4.0 \text{ qt/A}^2$ diazinon 45 72 Н 3A Pyrethroid insecticides regis tered for use on Beans: see table at the end of Insect Control.
-28 Coragen 1.67SC 3.5 to 7.5 fl oz/A chlorantraniliprole - foliar 1 4 L
+Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) and Crop Restrictions (d) (h) TR 1A Lannate LV 1.5 pt/A methomyl see 48 H label 1A Sevin XLR Plus 1.0 to 1.5 qt/A carbaryl 3 12 Н 1B Diazinon AG5001 2.0 to 4.0 qt/A diazinon 45 72 Н 3A Pyrethroid insecticides registered for use on Beans: see table at the end of Insect Control.

-1Broadcast just before planting and immediately incorporate into the soil.
+Broadcast just before planting and immediately incorporate into the soil.